Jackson column: Curse of knee injuries blindsides Wales

 Jenkins, subjected to the same fate with the same serious damage just before the end of last week’s match, will already have been advised to write the rest of the season off and concentrate on making the start of next season.

 Lydiate’s nine-month recovery left him fighting for his Test future.
-Wales put him in charge of a second-string team against Georgia last year halfway through an Autumn series which finished with Aaron Shingler the first-choice blindside against the All Blacks the following week and the Springboks the week after that.
+Wales put him in charge of a second-string team against Georgia last year halfway through an series which finished with Aaron Shingler the first-choice blindside against the All Blacks the following week and the the week after that.

 Further surgery, on a damaged bicep, left Lydiate no option but to sit the Six Nations out in its entirety for the second season running.
-Shingler, making the most of an extended run, returned to the Scarlets for the final weeks of the campaign as one of the stars of the tournament.
+Shingler, making the most of an extended run, returned to the for the weeks of the campaign as one of the stars of the tournament.

 His season, too, was to end in tears.
 Like Lydiate before him and Jenkins after, Shingler is in the final throes of a long rehabilitation from surgery to the knee he smashed on behalf of the Scarlets during their abortive defence of the PRO14 title in the final against Leinster last May.

-Justin Tipuric having made Sam Warburton‘s spot on the openside of the scrum his very own, Wales will expect to have Taulupe Faletau fit enough to remind the rest that there is nobody quite like him as a No. 8 although Billy Vunipola would no doubt have something to say about that.
+Justin Tipuric having made Sam Warburton’s spot on the openside of the his very own, Wales will expect to have Taulupe Faletau fit enough to remind the rest that there is nobody quite like him as a No. 8 although would no doubt have something to say about that.

 The question then is over who gets the gig on the blindside.
 That Ellis, a specialist openside, started there last week and finished up spending almost the entire game at No. 8 for Ross Moriarty speaks volumes about his versatility as a three-dimensional back row forward.